 Honesty, integrity, desire for and patience with experimentation;

 We will work with Starhawk’s book, The Empowerment Manual ~ A Guide for Collaborative Groups.
 There is also a chapter about meetings that was not included in the book, which can be downloaded.
-We will use this suggested structure in our meetings, so all participants are asked to read the material.
+We will use this suggested structure in our meetings, so all interested parties are asked to read the material.

 Finding the right property, with owners that are appreciative of what we are doing, and flexible with rental income.
 Lease for one year as a ‘test.’
 Figure out how to purchase the property, if for sale, in that year.
 Develop a non-profit?
 Find an angel investor?
 We could become a model for creating healing space for both residents and clients coming to us for healing.
 Perhaps we can eventually offer residential immersion for those with severe trauma/ environmental illness, so that they can stabilize and get better.